King Menkaure – Pyramid, Queens, Statues & Legacy

 The Pyramid of Menkaure (Giza’s Third Pyramid)

-Look closely at the lower courses: they’re sheathed in red granite, a striking contrast to the pale limestone used higher up.
-The complex includes three subsidiary (queens’) pyramids; two were left unfinished for unknown reasons, while the most complete houses a Queen’s statue.
+Architecturally, the monument stands apart: look closely at the lower courses, which were originally sheathed in stunning red granite, a striking and opulent contrast to the pale limestone casing used higher up.
+The funerary complex includes three subsidiary (queens’) pyramids; notably, two were left mysteriously unfinished, while the most complete structure houses a Queen’s statue.

 King Menkaure Statue